CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 * `.heading` is tkey object key to access

 The t function is re-exported from i18next and benefits from type-safety automatically.
 Have a look at [i18next docs](https://www.i18next.com/) to learn more.

+<a name="404"></a>

+### 404

+As we are creating a fully static site, we need to generate a 404 page per locale and rewrite paths with the hosting provider.
+This is respectively handled in `src/routes/404.astro` for the page and in the `public/_redirects` file for rewriting paths for projects hosted on **Netlify**.
+For other hosting providers, or if you want a solution for a hybrid/server-side rendering site, please look at the [i18n package documentation](https://astro-i18n.netlify.app/recipes/translated-404-pages/).

 <a name="astroContentCollections"></a>